roopa-ramanujam/ESP32-web-api-example/README.md

     // Successful response
     if (httpResponseCode == 200) {
-      // Get the JSON payload
+      // Get the JSON response
       String payload = http.getString();

       // Parse it into a JSONVar object